 Clark Tate led our tool testing team.
 Clark grew up in a farming community known for its excellent middle and high school vocational programs.
-After several shop classes in middle school and a summer class in aerodynamics spent constructing model airplanes, Clark started taking advantage of her family's extensive tool set.
-She's also helped build barns, worked several roofing jobs, volunteered for Habitat for Humanity, and recently built out a van.
+After several shop classes in middle school and a summer class in aerodynamics constructing model airplanes, Clark started taking advantage of her family's extensive tool set.
+She's helped build barns and fences, worked several roofing jobs, volunteered for Habitat for Humanity, and recently built out a camper van.
 She believes that high-quality tools should last a lifetime and work for you instead of against you.
 Clark also recruited her father, Glen Tate, to try out all the tools to get a larger person's perspective.
 They mostly agreed on preferences, though Clark liked smaller, lighter hammers better.

 Analysis and Test Results

 From inexpensive tools that work for light-duty and infrequent use to day-to-day staples, we looked at a wide range of toolsets.
 We break down how each performed in our test metrics below.

 When testing tools, we first focus on their quality and function.
 Then we note how useful the selection is for everyday tasks and specialized projects.
 Once we know how well they work and how long they are likely to last, we consider how much they cost.